 - Teeth that are too small

 Tooth bonding is an alternative to porcelain veneers except it is much more affordable.
-Veneers are permanent ultra thin shells that your dentist secure to the front of your tooth hiding almost any imperfection.
+Dental veneers are permanent ultra thin shells that your dentist secure to the front of your tooth hiding almost any imperfection.
 A dental technician will make them in a dental lab from impressions of your teeth.
 They are a permanent restoration since your dentist will need to reduce your tooth structure to create room for them.

-Bonding, however, is not considered as permanent as veneers but still provides patients with a way to restore the aesthetics of their smile and treat minor cosmetic dental concerns.
+Dental bonding, however, is not considered as permanent as teeth veneers but still provides patients with a way to restore the aesthetics of their smile and treat minor cosmetic dental concerns.
 Dr. David Weinstock uses the most modern dental materials and his natural artistic abilities to provide natural results that blend seamlessly with your beautiful and healthy smile.